lixit/lixit.github.io/_posts/2018-9-21-not_stay_C.md

 ---
 layout: post
-title: Why I don't want staying in C
+title: Why not in C
 ---

 I never want to make some big titles with empty contents or make precise arguments.
 Since big titles make readers disappointed and I rightly dread precise argument.
 An argument that is convincing only if it is precise loses all its force if the assumptions on which it is based are slightly changed, whereas an argument that is convincing though imprecise may well be stable under small perturbations of its underlying assumptions.
 But this time I did both.

 In order to let you less uncomfortable, I abbreviate it to C.

-### scholarship environment
+###  academic environment

-C's scholarship environment arguably is very poor especially in Universities such as no matter P or some garbage ones.
+C's scholarship environment arguably is very poor especially in universities such as no matter P or some garbage ones.
 The so named professors are sitting to enjoy the ease and waiting to die.
 They publish so named theses copying and plagiarizing from foreign country to earn some reputation which are of no practical usages.
 Most of them don't good at E. So they let their students translate.

 Their teaching materials are far out dated.
 They teach students knowledge that is found last century.
 The students earning bachelor or graduate degrees should be proud of their experience studying so many years.
 But once finding job, they realize they can do nothing.
 And because of that, their salaries is relatively low.
 The company prefer to hire employee to let them make wealth but not cultivate someone with low competence from some big universities.